batman-that-laughs/community-hts/README.md

 # community-hts
-creating a comman place for community to share ideas.
+    creating a comman place for community to share ideas to create projects that make humanity smile!

+### Generic code
+    Adding login page